 In this presentation from QCon London, Ola Bini shows how JRuby is implemented, how it's optimized and what it can be and what it is used for.

 Agile propagandists make great claims about the advantages of being transparent about the state of their projects.
-They claim that this how mature relationships work and that "Honesty is the best policy".
 But is this true?
-Many of us work in dysfunctional organisations where honesty is the best way to get cheated.
 Surely Transparency is just not pragmatic?

-Dave Carroll presents Force.com as a platform for creating enterprise applications in the Cloud using Web service APIs, server side logic, service oriented application support and application lifecycle management service: delivering your application offline or to a mobile device.
-Dave covers issues, like scalability, huge data sets, security and developer success.
+Dave Carroll describes Force.com as a platform for creating enterprise applications in the Cloud using web service APIs, server side logic, service oriented application support and ALM services.

 In this session filmed during QCon London 2008, Joe Walker presents Comet, a long polling AJAX method used for updating the browser’s page, and DWR, a Java library for writing web sites using AJAX.

-This presentation gives an introduction to the principles and practices of BDD and shows how make plain text User Stories executable with RSpec's Story Framework.
-The framework itself is written in Ruby, but it can run against production code written in any programming language.
+An introduction to BDD and how to make plain text User Stories executable with RSpec's Story Framework, which is written in Ruby, but runs against production code written in any programming language.